vtu16964ranjankumar/anujaProgramming/today.md

 **Input**
 Input upper range: 10
 **Output**
-Natural numbers from 10-1 in reverse:
 Even numbers between 1 to 10:
 2, 4, 6, 8, 10

 -------------

 #### Question 3:
-Write a C program to print all odd numbers from 1 to n using for loop.
+Write a java program to print all odd numbers from 1 to n using for loop.

 **Example**